 What detergents are right for cloth diapers?

 There are a lot of different detergents out there, so how do you know which one is best for cloth diapers?
 No matter when brand you choose, make sure it’s non-toxic – and contains no chemical additives, parabens, sulfates, or phthalates which can irritate sensitive skin and damage diaper materials.
-Our go to for deep cleaning?
-The Mighty Bubbles Laundry Washing Powder from GroVia!
-It’s specially formulated to remove the buildup of urine and other minerals from fabric, and is awesome for the occasional deep clean.
 Washing diapers with a high quality cleaning detergent is essential for the cloth diapering process – if not, you may feel discouraged with the entire process, especially if your diapers are smelling or staying yucky after washes.
-Detergents like Tide, Gain, All Free & Clear, Persil, Whisk, Arm & Hammer and more will get the job done!
+We recommend checking out the laundry items on EarthHero, to find deep-cleaning, non-toxic detergents that help the planet.

 Yeah, what about potty training with cloth diapers?

 Potty training is a process for both you and your child.
-There are some reusable cloth diapers (like this one!) that are made especially for potty training with a unique pull up design.
-Some parents choose to stick with whatever reusable diaper they’re using, but just put it on a bit looser, so their child can pull it up and down.
+You can choose to stick with whatever reusable diaper you already have at home – just put it on a bit looser, so your child can pull it up and down.
+Some parents also choose reusable cloth diapers that are made especially for potty training with a pull up design.
 With potty training, it’s important for your little one to recognize the feeling of being wet, so that they can connect the feeling of a full bladder with wetness.
-This will lead to them being uncomfortable, and when they’re learning to use the toilet they’ll put it all together and learn that it’s a way more comfortable experience!
-Cloth diapers play into this process because the inserts and the amount of absorbency can be customized, as opposed to disposable diapers.
+This will lead to them being uncomfortable – and when they’re learning to use the toilet, they’ll put it all together and discover that it’s a way more comfortable experience.
 This means you can choose when or how to start helping your child connect the potty training dots!

 Okay, okay: we’ve thrown a LOT of information at you!
 Feel like an expert in cloth diapering?
 Us neither.
 There is SO much to learn about cloth diapering, and this is just some of the amazing information available out there.
 Start slowly, find what works for you, and stick with it!
 From saving you money, to reducing landfill waste, to less diaper rash and irritation, there is a million and one reasons to cloth diaper your baby.
-Whether you decide to try All in One or Hybrid, or use disposable inserts, reusable inserts, or both, there are no wrong answers when it comes to cloth diapering – all that matters is that you’re taking steps in there right direction away from wasteful conventional diapers.
+There are no wrong answers when it comes to cloth diapering – all that matters is that you’re taking steps in there right direction away from wasteful conventional diapers.
 Have you tried cloth diapering, and if so, how did it go?
 Leave us a comment below!